Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Improved :meth:`.HtmlFrame.snapshot_page` output formatting and accuracy.
     * In an effort to reduce the widget's memory footprint, all HTML widgets no longer remember the original HTML code they are displaying:

-        * The output of :meth:`.HtmlFrame.save_page` is now the document's original HTML only when caching is enabled and a url is loaded.
+        * The output of :meth:`.HtmlFrame.save_page` is now the document's original HTML only when the page has been cached.
+This is the case when caching is enabled and a url is loaded.
 Otherwise, :meth:`.HtmlFrame.snapshot_page` is used, with the contents of the ``<head>`` tag included if the widget is still loading.
         * :meth:`.HtmlFrame.reload` now only reloads pages loaded from a url.

         The original intent of both both methods is to be used when a url is loaded, and in an ideal world caching should always be enabled.

+    * :meth:`.HtmlFrame.reload` and :meth:`.HtmlFrame.save_page` now fully support pages generated through form submissions.
+    * The ``<<UrlChanged>>``/:py:attr:`utilities.URL_CHANGED_EVENT` event now also fires when a url is navigated to.
+    * The page cache backend was overhauled in this release.
+Please file a bug report if you notice any issues.
+    * Loading cached stylesheets, scripts, and images no longer spawns new threads.
+This fixes some bugs when loading cached documents and improves load times on some pages.
+    * Disabling the cache now also clears it.

 -------------------